-My wife was upset that I, as a father of two children at that time, had put myself in that kind of situation.
-For weeks, every time I tried to lift my arm, pain would shoot through my whole body.
-After I went in for an MRI, I was happy to learn I’d only had minor tears that could heal on their own without any surgery.
-Still, it seemed like it took forever to get my full strength back.
+I remember coming home and my wife was so upset that I as a father of two at that time and 34yrs old would put myself in that kind of situation.
+Literally for two months every time I tried to lift my arm excoriating pain would shoot through my whole body.
+Thankfully after getting it checked out I only had minor tears that could heal on their own without any surgery.
+But it seemed to take forever to get my full strength back.

-The lesson I learned from the injury (besides not trying to catch big air) was how to use one arm to do all my everyday functions; like putting on my pants, playing with my kids and driving a car.
-At certain times, out of habit, I would forget my arm was injured and I would try to use it for a simple task and instantly the pain would come back to remind me not to use that arm.
-My injured shoulder made my life painful.
+The lesson I learned from the injury (besides not trying to catch big air) was how to use one arm to do all my everyday functions- like putting on my pants, playing with my kids, and driving a car.
+However, at certain times out of habit, I would forget my arm was injured and I would try to use it for a task and instantly the pain would come and remind to not use that arm.

-- Pray and ask God if you need to repent for any unfaithfulness you might have had in the past.
+- Repent of any unfaithfulness you might have had in the past.